Reading time: 9 min.

 Compare these findings with our UK hair transplant cost analysis at a glance:

 It’s clear why hair transplants in Istanbul are so tempting.
-The cost per graft is 83% lower in Turkey than in the UK.
-So if you have advanced hair loss and need a large number of grafts, travelling to Turkey for your surgery may substantially reduce the cost of your transplant.
+The average hair transplant cost per graft is 83% lower in Turkey than in the UK.
+So if you have advanced hair loss and need a large number of grafts, travelling to Turkey for your hair transplantation surgery may substantially reduce the cost of your transplant.

 It also raises questions about who’s assessing your hair loss, and how accurately they can do so without inspecting your scalp in the flesh.
-This also means that while the cost per graft is low, you could be quoted a higher number of grafts than you actually need — artificially inflating the price of your transplant.
+This also means that while the cost per graft is low, you could be quoted a higher number of grafts than you actually need which in turn artificially inflates the price of your hair transplant operation.

 Matt Devlin advises against cut-price clinics